oeggy03/tp/docs/UserGuide.md

   you sort companies or search for specific companies<br>

-* `SCHEDULED_INTERVIEW_TIME` can only be used **once** and must be in the format `DD-MM-YYYY HH:mm` where DD is the day, MM is the month, YYYY is the year and HH:mm is the time in 24-hour notation
+* `SCHEDULED_INTERVIEW_TIME` can only be used **once** and must be in the format `DD-MM-YYYY HH:mm` where `DD` is the day, `MM` is the month, `YYYY` is the year and `HH:mm` is the time in 24-hour notation
 </div>

 **Example**: `add i 3 n/Marketing Intern 2024 d/Conduct market research and analysis s/20-02-2024 09:45`
-* Adds the internship named ‘Marketing Intern 2024’ to the third company in the list with the following details:
+* Adds the internship named ‘Marketing Intern 2024’ to the third company in the list of companies with the following details:
   * Description: Conduct market research and analysis
   * Scheduled interview time: 20 February 2024, 9.45am